open-tale/open-tale.github.io/_docs/06-skills.md

 * A character with a Bolster mark of level SP, when rolling for its highest attribute, cannot get a final score lower than SP.

+* It's not allowed for a character marked with Bolster to cast Bolster.

 #### Dispell